Zeros of theta functions associated with self-dual lattices: Introduction

 \subsection{Zeros of modular forms}

-The zeros of modular forms are an important part of the theory of modular forms; by the work of Bruinier, Kohnen, and Ono, the zeros are directly related to the $q$-expansion of the form \cite[see Theorem 3]{OnoKohnenBruinier} and can relate to values of certain $L$-series.
+The zeros of modular forms are an important part of the theory of modular forms; by the work of Bruinier, Kohnen, and Ono, the zeros are directly related to the Fourier coefficients of the form and can relate to values of certain $L$-series, \cite[see Theorem 3]{OnoKohnenBruinier}.

-For any nonzero $f\in M_{k}$, we have the valence formula (see \cite{serre}):
+For any $f$ a nonzero modular form of weight $k$, we have the valence formula (see \cite{serre}):

-where $\rho = e^{{\pi i}/{3}} = \frac{1}{2}+\frac{\sqrt{3}}{2}i$ and
+where $\rho = e^{{i\pi}/{3}} = \frac{1}{2}+i\frac{\sqrt{3}}{2}$ and

 as demonstrated Figure \ref{fig: fundomain}.